sourovchandradas/linux-basic-for-security/Week-04/Day-02/That-day-learning.md

-# 🐧 Day 23 (Week 04 • Day 02): The Logging System
+# 🐧 Day 23 : The Logging System

-Welcome to Day 02 of Week 04 of my Linux Security learning journey.
+Welcome to Day 23 of my Linux Security learning journey.
 This document details the architectural evolution from legacy `syslogd` to `systemd-journald`, structured querying using `journalctl`, log priority and facility filtering, anti-forensic techniques like log vacuuming and multi-pass shredding (`shred`), and neutralizing log generation by configuring `Storage=null`.

 ---